MindRoadAB/MindChallenge-Example/README.md

 # MindChallenge-Example
 This example code is for the MindChallenge arduino board created by MindRoad and Wolfram Mathcore.
-It utelizes a Arduino Nano (ATMega328P, old bootloader) as main controll card with a Adafruit SSD1306 OLED, AHT10 Temperature and air humidity sensor and a BMI160 Gyro and accelerometer, all connected via I2C.
+It utelizes a Arduino Nano (ATMega328P, old bootloader) as main controll card with an Adafruit SSD1306 OLED, AHT10 Temperature and air humidity sensor and a BMI160 Gyro and accelerometer, all connected via I2C.
 In additon the card also sports two momentary buttons.

 ## Setup and necessary downloads